abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Boolean indexing**

-!!!
-Info ""
 You can also provide an `ndarray` of boolean values on one axis to specify the indices that you want to access.

 ```py
 b = np.arange(48).reshape(4, 12)